-Welcome to the North Shore of the island of Oahu – home of some of the best waves in the world.
+Welcome to the island of Oahu – home to the North Shore which boasts some of the best waves in the world, and the cultural hub of Honolulu.
 Check out how to navigate the island if you're considering working remotely from Oahu.

 Where to stay in Oahu, Hawaii